 Sales and marketing expense primarily consists of salaries and related costs for personnel, stock-based compensation expense and other related costs for sales operations, marketing and market access.
-Other sales and marketing costs include professional fees and commercialization costs related to SUSTOL.
-We expect sales and marketing expense to increase in 2018 to support the ongoing commercialization of SUSTOL and CINVANTI.
+Other sales and marketing costs include professional fees and commercialization costs related to SUSTOL and CINVANTI.
+We expect sales and marketing expense to increase in 2019 to support the ongoing commercialization of SUSTOL and CINVANTI, as well as support for the launch of HTX-011, if approved.
 The commercial launch process requires the expenditure of substantial resources.
 We commenced commercial sales of CINVANTI in the U.S. in January 2018.

-Other Expense, Net
+Other Income (Expense), Net

-Other expense, net primarily consists of interest expense on the Subordinated Secured Promissory Note ("Promissory Note"), as well as interest expense and amortization of debt discount related to our Senior Secured Convertible Notes ("Convertible Notes").
-In addition, other expense, net includes interest income earned on our cash, cash equivalents and short-term investments and gains (losses) from the disposal of fixed assets.
+Other income (expense), net primarily consists of interest income earned on our cash, cash equivalents and short-term investments, other income resulting from the disgorgement of short-swing profits arising from the sales of our common stock by a beneficial owner pursuant to Section 16(b) of the Securities and Exchange Act of 1934.
+In addition, other income (expense), net includes interest expense on the Subordinated Secured Promissory Note ("Promissory Note"), as well as interest expense and amortization of debt discount related to our Senior Secured Convertible Notes ("Convertible Notes") and gains (losses) from the disposal of fixed assets.